microsoft/BotFramework-WebChat/samples/05.a.branding-webchat-styling/README.md

 </html>
 ```
 # Other modifications
-Feel free to add your own `styleSetOptions.json` to override as many of these styles as you like!
+Feel free to add your own `styleSetOptions` object to override as many of these styles as you like!

 # Further reading